fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-samaritan.md

-## Coto Sans Samaritan
+## Zoto Sans Samaritan

-Coto Sans Samaritan is a design for the Samaritan script.
+Zoto Sans Samaritan is a design for the Samaritan script.

 It contains 67 glyphs and 4 OpenType features, and supports 67 characters from the Unicode blocks: Samaritan.